Where Kansas State Stands in National College Football Rankings

 ESPN’s Football Power Index (FPI)

 Here are FPI’s odds for Kansas State (updated weekly).
-The Wildcats’ odds increased in four categories and remained the same in the other two:
+The Wildcats’ odds decreased in four categories and remained the same in the other two.
+K-State’s projection for victories went from 5.2 down to 4.8, and its chance of winning six games decreased to 26 percent from 38.7.

 * 0.0 percent chance of making the national championship game (same as last week)